nexus-rpc/api/SPEC.md

 the handler.
 The callback request must strip away the `Nexus-Callback-` prefix.
 E.g if a Start Operation request includes a `Nexus-Callback-Token: some-token` header, the callback request would include a `Token: some-token` header.

+- `Operation-Timeout`: Callers may specify the `Operation-Timeout` header on requests to inform the handler how long they're willing to wait for an operation to complete.
+Format of this header value is number + unit, where unit can be `ms` for milliseconds, `s` for seconds, and `m` for minutes.

 #### Request Body

 The body may contain arbitrary data.
 Headers should specify content type and encoding.